The Rainmaker (1956 film)

-The Rainmaker is a 1956 American romance western film directed by Joseph Anthony and adapted by N. Richard Nash from his 1954 play The Rainmaker.
+The Rainmaker is a 1956 American western romance film directed by Joseph Anthony and adapted by N. Richard Nash from his 1954 play The Rainmaker.
 The film tells the story of a middle-aged woman, suffering from unrequited love for the local town sheriff; however, she falls for a con man who comes to town with the promise that he can make it rain.
 It stars Burt Lancaster, Katharine Hepburn, Wendell Corey, Lloyd Bridges and Earl Holliman.
 Holliman won a Golden Globe Award for his performance.

-The Rainmaker has been remade twice.
-The first time as a television film of the same name in 1982 directed by John Frankenheimer.
-The second time in Hindi as Thodasa Roomani Ho Jayen in 1990.
+The Rainmaker has been remade twice: the first time as a television film of the same name in 1982 directed by John Frankenheimer; the second time in Hindi as Thodasa Roomani Ho Jayen in 1990.

 Plot

 During the Depression era in the Midwest, con man Bill Starbuck acts as a rainmaker, but is chased out of town after town.
 One day, he arrives in a drought-ridden rural town in Kansas and shows up at the door of spinsterish Lizzie Curry and the rest of the Curry clan.
 Lizzie keeps house for her father, H.C., and two brothers on the family cattle ranch.
 As their farm languishes under the devastating drought, Lizzie's family worries about her marriage prospects more than about their dying cattle.
 Prior to Starbuck's arrival, Lizzie was expecting Sheriff File, for whom she harbors a secret yen, though he declined the family's invitation to dinner.
 Starbuck promises to bring rain in exchange for money.
 Against Lizzie's protests, H.C. goes for the deal out of desperation for rain even though he thinks Starbuck is a con.
 Starbuck is exposed, but the Curry clan stands up for him, leading to both Starbuck and File finally declaring for Lizzie.
 In the end, Lizzie gets her man, and of course, it rains.